franciscoengenheiro/concurrent-problem-sets/README.md

     }
     ```

-Meanwhile, the lock-free algorithms are based on atomic operations that ensure that multiple threads can access shared
+Meanwhile, the lock-free algorithms are based on **atomic operations** that ensure that multiple threads can access a
+shared
 state concurrently without interfering with each other.
 This allows for efficient concurrent access without the overhead and potential contention of locking mechanisms.
-Most algorithms use atomic variables and retry loops to achieve this.
+Most algorithms use atomic variables and **retry loops** to achieve this.

-#### Volatile vs Atomic
+### Volatile vs Atomic

 When a variable is marked as `volatile`, any *write* to that variable is immediately visible to all other threads,
 and any *read* of that variable is guaranteed to see the most recent write